Skip to main content

 A new Northern Research Station (NRS) was opened on part of the former Bush Nursery in 1970 bringing the majority of staff together on this site.

 All staff transferred from Alice Holt to NRS in 1971.
-A small number of staff leading broadleaved species improvement returned to Alice Holt between 1988 and 1994.
+A few staff leading broadleaved species improvement returned to Alice Holt between 1988 and 1994.

 Outstations